anandrajsingh/anandrajsingh.github.io/_posts/2024-7-11-Kubernetes-Commands.md

 **kubectl version**
 Displays the version of kubectl and Kubernetes clustor components

+**kubectl proxy**
+kubectl authenticates with the API server on the control plane node and makes services available on the default proxy port 8001.

 **kubectl api-version**
 List all the API version supported by cluster.